lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This model has a time event at :math:`t \ge 0.5`.
 For efficiency, QSS requires the FMU which exports this model to indicate in its model description file the dependency of ``der(x1)`` on ``y``.
 However, since ``y`` updates when a time event happens but a time event is not described with event indicator, it is not possible to use the same approach as done for ``StateEvent1``.

 We therefore propose to extend the FMI specification to

 - include a new data structure ``fmi2ExtendedEventInfo`` and a new function ``fmi2ExtendedNewDiscreteStates``.
   ``fmi2ExtendedNewDiscreteStates`` is similar to ``fmi2NewDiscreteStates`` but includes the value references of all variables changed because of a time event (e.g. the variable ``y``).
-  We call these variables ``TimEventHandler`` variables.
+  We call these variables ``TimeEventHandler`` variables.
 The data structure and new functions are

   .. code-block:: C
     :emphasize-lines: 8